I'm Over It: Exclusive Christianity

 Jesus loves all of us, and he accepts everyone!
-No ifs, ands, or buts about it!
-From the person who has a lifetime in prison to the newest baby on Earth, Jesus sees us all the same, and he loves each person.
+No ifs, ands, or buts about it! (y'all I don't even know if that grammatically correct but we're going to roll with it) From the person who has a lifetime in prison to the newest baby on Earth, Jesus sees us all the same, and he loves each person.
 He didn't ask us to be the gatekeepers for his kingdom but to live and love the way he did.
 The Lord doesn't need a mouthpiece that makes people feel worse and condemns everyone that doesn't look and sound like us.
 He wants faithful children who are willing to run to him, walk with him, and love like him.

 Christianity isn't exclusive.
 No, my brothers and sisters.
 Our faith-based lifestyle is meant to be the most inclusive thing life has to offer.

 We love because he first loved.
 We accept because though we don't deserve it, he accepts us.
-We live because he dies for us.
+We live because he died for us.
 It's grace and love, not laws and religion.